tomkadwill/tomkadwill.github.io/_posts/2018-05-24-git-reset-or-git-pull.markdown

 `git pull` does two things: `git fetch` and then `git merge origin/<branch>`.
 This is useful if someone else has made new commits, on your branch, and you want to merge them into your branch.
 Git will attempt to auto-merge any local changes.
 If they cannot be resolves, it will result in merge conflicts.

 ### git reset
 Sometimes a branch has diverged from origin so much, that it doesn’t make sense to try to resolve all the conflicts.
 In this case, it’s better to just reset your local branch to whatever is on origin.
-To do this, you need to fetch first and then run `git reset —hard origin/<branch>`.
+To do this, you need to fetch first and then run `git reset --hard origin/<branch>`.

 ### Conclusion
-I can quit my annoying habit of running `git fetch` and `git reset —hard origin/master` every time I checkout a new branch.
+I can quit my annoying habit of running `git fetch` and `git reset --hard origin/master` every time I checkout a new branch.
 As long as `master` is clean, it’s fine to run `git pull`.